jrkwon/agribot_ros/README.md

 # ROS Packages for Scout Mobile Robot

+## Contributors

+* Jaerock Kwon, University of Michigan-Dearborn
+* Woojin Jeong, Wapple Cloud
+* Youngseek Cho, Wonkwang University

+## History

+This repo is for Scout (v2) of Agilex.
+The original code was `scout_ros`, but later several packages were added based on `husky` packages of Clearpath Robotics.

+## Packages

+* scout_base:
+* scout_bringup:a ROS wrapper around [ugv_sdk](https://github.com/agilexrobotics/ugv_sdk) to monitor and control the scout robot
+* scout_control:
+* scout_description: URDF model for the mobile base, a sample urdf (scout_description/sample/scout_v2_nav.xacro) is provided for customized robot with addtional sensors
+* scout_gazebo:
+* scout_msgs: scout related message definitions
+* scout_navigation:
+* scout_viz:

+---
+**The original README**

+# ROS Packages for Scout Mobile Robot

 ## Packages

 This repository contains minimal packages to control the scout robot using ROS.